 Taking this step also has a psychological benefit – by seeking the offended person’s forgiveness (in obedience to what the Bible teaches), we physically create a new positive memory in our minds of trying to put right what we did wrong.
 So, whenever the old (negative) memory of wrongdoing and guilt / shame comes up, the brain will also associate it with the positive memory of seeking forgiveness.
 That way, the negative emotions associated with the negative memory will be countered by the positive memory (and positive emotion) of putting right what we did wrong.
 In the process, we are set free emotionally.
 We will have this emotional release even if the other person refuses to forgive (which is not something within our control).

-What if you never get the opportunity to seek forgiveness?
+What if you never get the opportunity to seek forgiveness from the person you offended?
 1 John 3:20 NLT: “Even if we feel guilty, God is greater than our feelings, and he knows everything.”
 God will not hold it against you that you did not have the opportunity to seek forgiveness.

 If you would like to receive the gift of salvation that God has for you today, make a decision in your own heart that you want to be forgiven of your sins and that you wish to turn your back on a sinful life.
 Believe in the Kingdom of God and the Gospel of Jesus Christ [Mark 1:15].
 The Bible says if you confess with your mouth (i.e. actually say it) that Jesus is Lord and believe in your heart that God raised Him (Jesus) from the dead, you will receive salvation [Romans 10:9-10].
 Salvation is open to any human being who calls upon the name of the Lord [Romans 10:12-13].